aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week08/lesson-01/index.md

 - Kinect can also be used to get point cloud data or for other use case where depth image is needed
 - Kinect generally gives more accurate results
 - Kinect works in complete darkness since it uses infrared light.
+- Mediapipe is generally slower than the Kinect (in TouchDesiger at least since it is not able to use the GPU for tracking)

 ### Reasons to use the Mediapipe over Kinect